 Make this process as stress-free as possible by having attendees register on Sched or on a separate registration platform.
-Sched seamlessly integrates with other registration platforms such as Eventbrite and TicketSocket.
+Sched seamlessly integrates with other registration platforms such as Eventbrite.
 It’s also easy to import registrants by spreadsheet.

 Sched allows you to better organize sessions offered and provides the data to determine where modifications are needed to make your participants happy.

 2. Make Attending Easy

 These days, everyone is inundated with emails.
 Make attending your sessions super easy by embedding your streams and videos directly in Sched.

 3. Start On Time

 Attendees have been eagerly waiting for your event to start, so be sure to start your sessions on time to encourage engagement.
 Get speakers and hosts in the room well before the session starts.